-Last editedNov 20223 min read
+Last editedJun 20235 min read

-Is online payment safe?
+Are online payments safe?

 Ensure you’re using SSL encryption on your site.
-Many website building tools include this as a matter of course, and you can tell if a website is using SSL encryption by checking whether the website address starts with https.
+Many website-building tools include this as a matter of course, and you can tell if a website is using SSL encryption by checking whether the website address starts with HTTPS.

-Make sure that you have a firewall in place to protect your site from cyber criminals looking to gain access and steal the personal data of people who’ve made online payments with you.
+Make sure you have a firewall to protect your site from cyber criminals looking to gain access and steal the personal data of people who’ve made online payments with you.
 Once the firewall is in place, you should always apply updates as soon as prompted, as these have been designed to deal with new and different threats.

 Best online safe payment methods